 Beyond this routine monitoring, HOPE evaluates the results of the Charter School Facilities Fund on an annual basis.
-Ed Sivak, Chief Policy and Communications Officer, Mary Elizabeth Evans, Senior Vice President of Community and Economic Development, and Robbye Good, Vice President of Investor Relations work with HOPE's policy analysts to collect data on myriad impact measures of our charter school lending.
+Ed Sivak, Chief Policy and Communications Officer and Michael Stimpfel Vice President of Education Financing work with HOPE's policy analysts to collect data on myriad impact measures of our charter school lending.
 These inform the ongoing TA we offer borrowers and the continuous improvement of HOPE's financial products and services.
-The Investor Relations team also reports these to HOPE's Board of Directors and other key stakeholders.
-Board of Directors: HOPE's Board of Directors (Attachment 24) shares their expertise and relationships in the implementation and continuous refinement of all programs and projects, including the Charter School Facility Fund.
+This information is also reported to HOPE's Board of Directors and other key stakeholders.

+Board of Directors: HOPE's Board of Directors (Attachment 19) shares their expertise and relationships in the implementation and continuous refinement of all programs and projects, including the Charter School Facility Fund.
 They approve an annual budget and goals for HOPE's lending activity and receive regular progress updates.
 They also oversee all accounting activity and thoroughly review quarterly financial statements.
 In addition to the full meeting of the Board, Directors are engaged on various committees.
 The Credit and Investment Committees are those most directly involved in the deployment of the Charter School Facilities Fund.
 The Credit Committee reviews all charter school loans, while the Investment Committee is responsible for appointing and supervising HOPE's investment managers.